-The CHNA team scored the first four factors - scope, severity, community priority and health disparities - based on metrics for each component.
+The first four factors - scope, severity, community priority and health disparities - were based on metrics for each component and scored by the CHNA team.
 Appendix C contains the metrics used to determine scoring for this section.

-The CHNA Advisory Committee, which included Arkansas Children's senior leadership and key external partners, scored the remaining components - connection to strategic priorities, critical leadership and other considerations, ability to impact and ability to measure success.
-Each advisory committee member used a two-page summary of each identified need and submitted their scores to the CHNA team online.
-Advisory committee members also had access to the CHNA team through open office hours for questions and support throughout the scoring process.
+The CHNA Working Group, which included team members serving ACNW, and key members of the CHNA Advisory Committee, which included Arkansas Children's senior leadership, ACNW leadership and key external partners, scored the remaining components - connection to strategic priorities, critical leadership and other considerations, ability to impact and ability to measure success.
+Each working group and advisory committee member used a two-page summary of each identified need and submitted their scores to the CHNA team online.
+Working group and advisory committee members also had access to the CHNA team through open office hours for questions and support throughout the scoring process.

-The CHNA team and the CHNA Advisory Committee reviewed the results of this online scoring process at a meeting in January 2025.
+The CHNA team, CHNA Working Group and the CHNA Advisory Committee reviewed the results of this online scoring process at a meeting in January 2025.
 After combining the online and preliminary scores, the group discussed and confirmed the overall prioritization.